jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+advantage vuex brings in terms of ability to reason about data is huge and really i think here the deciding factor for me.

 i think what makse things slow is dev tools and/or vue dev toosl in particular?
 When i closed them this became quick again

 radio buttons for front layout now flow through Vuex.
 Maybe slower?